- About Us

 Michell has been involved in a wide variety of matters in the finance and M&A sectors.
 His background includes many of the largest and most complex transactions ever done in Mexico and the development of products and structures for clients which have had significant impact on the banking, real estate, capital markets and M&A industries, including the creation of the money transfer system for remittances from the U.S. to Mexico in 1996.

-He represented the lender in the largest real estate financing ever done in Mexico.
-He also represented the financial investor in the creation of the first Mexican land bank.
-In addition to his transactional work he has been involved in a number of high profile matters including (i) advice to the US Department of the Treasury in the US$20 billion emergency financial package provided to the Mexican government in 1995; (ii) advice to the US Commerce Department in the negotiation of Chapter Eleven (Investment) and Chapter Fourteen (Financial Services) of NAFTA; and (iii) advice to different Mexican States in the development of investment, budgetary and tax laws.
+He represented the lender in the largest real estate financing ever done in Mexico and acted for the financial investor in the creation of the first Mexican land bank.
+In addition to his transactional work he has been involved in a number of high profile matters including (i) advice to the US Department of the Treasury in the USD$20 billion emergency financial package provided to the Mexican government in 1995; (ii) advice to the US Commerce Department in the negotiation of Chapter Eleven (Investment) and Chapter Fourteen (Financial Services) of NAFTA; and (iii) advice to different Mexican States in the development of investment, budgetary and tax laws.

 A selection of recent transactions and projects on which Michell advised, include: